 Info series “Will It Blend?” launched 14 years ago and with every video, the views and buzz around the brand continued to grow.
 Blendtec, entertainingly showcasing the product capabilities, raised brand awareness and the company is now one of the most reputable and well-known brands in its industry.
 As of 2021, the Blendtec YouTube channel has more than 291 million views.

 So what made these brands go viral?
 The answer is simple - endless creativity.
 Letting creativity take the lead allows marketers to run the most successful viral marketing campaigns.
-Numerous content that gets to be shared by media users is either meme-worthy or exceeds creativity boundaries.
+Numerous content that gets to be shared by media users is either meme-worthy, like trending in autumn dates black Friday memes or exceeds creativity boundaries.

 By looking at the examples mentioned above, brands went creative with their viral marketing campaigns and it paid off.
 Creativity drives distinctiveness by emotionally engaging with consumers thus forming an emotional bond with the brand.